Valencia salvages 2-2 draw with Chelsea in Champions League - WHIZ News

 Valencia opened the scoring through Carlos Soler in the 40th and Mateo Kovacic equalized for the visitors less than a minute later with a goal awarded after video review.

-The result left Valencia and Chelsea tied at the top of Group H with eight points, one more than Ajax, which can move into first place when it visits last-place Lille later Wednesday.
+The result left Valencia and Chelsea tied for second place in Group H with eight points, two fewer than Ajax, which defeated last-place Lille 2-0 in France.

 In the last round on Dec.
 10, Chelsea hosts Lille and Valencia plays at Ajax.